Connection of revealed celebrity with Gerard Joling turns out to be intimate: 'We kissed' | Show - World Today Journal

 #Connection #revealed #celebrity #Gerard #Joling #turns #intimate #kissed #Show

-the masked singer After the first revelation in the semi-final of The masked singer, the unmasked celebrity also made a remarkable outpouring on Friday evening.
+After the first revelation in the semi-final of The Masked Singer, the unmasked celebrity also made a remarkable outpouring on Friday evening.
 The person said he had a connection with panel member Gerard Joling, because he once kissed him.
 Not long afterwards it turned out that Monica Geuze had cheated a bit, and with success.

+The disguised celebrities in the RTL 4 show gave gifts to the guessing panel members in an earlier episode.
+That was intended as a hint, because the unrecognizable stars have a link with the recipient.
+Usually they have worked together in the distant past or it is something else far-fetched.
+Not so with the Magician, the first character who had to go home on Friday.
+His connection with Joling turned out to be great, but not generally known.

+“You gave the present to Gerard, why was that?” panel member Carlo Boszhard asked the celebrity after the unmasking.
+“Gerard and I once kissed in a crazy mood,” said the star.
+Joling was shocked, as if he could not remember that or had not expected the celebrity to share it.
+“What is this?”
+Boszhard shouted.
+Gerard still knew it, it soon became apparent.
+It was in Café Bolle Jan in Amsterdam, he recalled.

 Free unlimited access to Showbytes?
 Which can!